xvrh/puppeteer-dart/README.template.md

 - Flutter on Desktop (macOS, windows, Linux)
 - Flutter on mobile BUT with the actual Chrome instance running on a server and accessed from the mobile app using puppeteer.connect

-> The pub.dev website reports that this library works with Android and iOS.
-The supported platform list is
-> detected automatically and can't be manually modified to express the current limitations.

 ## Related work
  * [chrome-remote-interface](https://github.com/cyrus-and/chrome-remote-interface)
  * [puppeteer](https://github.com/GoogleChrome/puppeteer)